Vi Capital Lending Group logo

 • Development loans have $500K minimum, excluding smaller real estate investors

-• Advertised rates (6.99%-8.99%) likely apply only to best-qualified borrowers; actual rates may be substantially higher
+• Advertised rates (6.99%-8.99%) likely apply only to best-borrowers who meet provider criteria; actual rates may be higher in listed context

-• Minimal documentation standards raise questions about underwriting rigor compared to traditional lenders
+• limited-documentation claims to verify standards raise questions about underwriting rigor compared to traditional lenders

 • Unsecured capital line of credit requires minimum $200K annual income ($10K/month for 6 months)